KWB-R/kwb.default/README.md

 hello2()
 ```

-However, for `hello2` we can easily change the default values without having to update the function's definition, just by calling `setDefault()`:
+However, for `hello2` we can easily change the default values without having to update the function's definition, just by calling `setDefault()` again:

 ```{r}
 setDefault("hello2", firstName = "Don", lastName = "Quichote")